adampresley/adamgokit/email/README.md

 # MailService

 MailService provides the basic ability to send email.
+This package provides basic SMTP services and SendGrid services.

+## MailService

 ### Example